How can you use gift cards and gift vouchers to help your business through the Coronavirus crisis?

 Offer incentives for more desirable vouchers

 Make your vouchers more desirable for your customers right now.
 With the economy in such a bleak state, you can’t afford to be strict with your offers.
-You need to keep in mind that the customers who are buying your gift vouchers at this time are bringing you instant revenue that you wouldn’t otherwise receive.
+You need to keep in mind that the customers who are buying your vouchers at this time are bringing you instant revenue that you wouldn’t otherwise receive.
 The more sales you can make in this time the better it will be for you to get through the crisis.

 The types of voucher incentives can include:

-By slashing the price of your gift vouchers, you’re going to make vouchers a more attractive purchase.
+By slashing the price of your gift vouchers, you’re going to make them a more attractive purchase.
 People are wanting something to look forward to once this is over.
 Convince them your experiences will be that dream while making a huge saving.

 Offer percentage discounts on vouchers.